-Agility CMS is built to be an extensible platform which means you can add any feature your need or ask Agility team to build it for you.
-Very often, developers tweak the platform to suit client’s needs.
+Agility CMS is built to be an extensible platform which means you can add any feature your need or ask the Agility team to make it for you.
+Very often, developers tweak the venue to suit the client's needs.
 We help you save development time and give you a stable, lightning-fast platform where you can develop all the omnichannel experiences your customers need.

 Deep down, WordPress is not a Content-First solution.
-Agility CMS or one of the partners will always start with offering Content Architecture consult to make sure your CMS solution is future proof.
+Agility CMS or one of the partners will always start with offering a Content Architecture consult to ensure your CMS solution is future-proof.

 In a nutshell, here is what it means to be a Content First CMS:

-- This enables a future where you never have to rebuild your website from scratch ever again.
+- This enables a future where you never have to rebuild your website from scratch.

-- By starting off with great Content Architecture, customers can create the right Content Definitions with the kinds of Content Relationships that will stand the test of time.
+- By starting with great Content Architecture, customers can create the proper Content Definitions with the kinds of Content Relationships that will stand the test of time.

 - Content that serves as a single source of truth can be placed in a Content Warehouse so it can be made available anywhere.

-- Content that is designed specifically for a Website, App, Line of Business, or Organizational Segment, can be placed in a Property Instance.
+- Content designed specifically for a Website, App, Line of Business, or Organizational Segment, can be placed in a Property Instance.

-Also, another thing that makes Agility CMS different from a headless WordPress is the issue of support.
+Also, another thing that makes Agility CMS different from a headless WordPress is the support issue.

 Many people don't realize that when you're working with an open source solution, one of the most immediate problems you run into is one of support.

-Open source programs aren't owned by anyone, meaning there isn't any company behind it.
+Open source programs aren't owned by anyone, meaning there isn't any company behind them.
 If you need development or support work, you and your staff will have to handle it.
-Traditional Wordpress or Headless WordPress - these solutions don’t offer any support.
+Traditional WordPress or Headless WordPress - these solutions don't offer any help.

 You can't pick up the phone and call someone when you get stuck.
 If your site goes down, it's up to you and your employees to fix the problem.

-You get immediate access to the people who built the features you're experiencing issues with and who know it like the back of their hands.
-The importance of this is something that you cannot put a price on, especially when every second of downtime is costing you money.
+You get immediate access to the people who built the features you're experiencing issues with and know it like the back of their hands.
+The importance of this is something you cannot significantly put a price on when every second of downtime costs you money.